Acoustic, Electronic Or Hybrid? Read our Beginners Guide To Drums if you want to play drums but don't know where to start!

 There are great reasons why to choose an electronic drum kit: they're lighter and more portable; they provide you with many different drum kit sounds; they can be played silently, by using headphones; and many models include metronomes and teaching features.

 Due to the ease of transportation, this type of drums are also a good option for session musicians.
-Today, the sound and feel of electronic drums are unbelievably realistic... they are a different kind of drum kit, not a "lesser" one.
-Here's some of the best.
-Prices correct as of October 2015, but they serve as a guide to see what you get for each price range*:
+Today, the sound and feel of electronic drums are unbelievably realistic... they are a different kind of drum kit, not a "lesser" one. here's are some of our favourites in price ascending order.

-The ultimate entry-level Electronic Drum Kit with a great range of sounds, LED feedback, built-in trainer.
-Free drum sticks included!
+The ultimate entry-level Electronic Drum Kit with a great range of sounds, a huge array of sounds, built-in trainer.
+Free drum sticks and stool included!

-The DTX400K features 10 legendary drum kits and training functions plus newly developed drum pads, large cymbals and new silent kick unit.
+The DTX402K features 10 legendary drum kits and training functions plus newly developed drum pads, large cymbals and new silent kick unit.

 Expanded sound sets and greater functionality.
-Get natural drum rolls, cymbal swells and variable cymbal tones with laser technology detecting precise movements and sounds.
+Get natural drum rolls, cymbal swells and variable cymbal tones with mesh heads.

 Roland Electronic Drum Kits